Tobago's Occult Spirituality

 Magickal Rituals in Tobago are often Community-centered and tied to the Island’s History of African, Indigenous, and European influences.
 These Rituals serve various purposes such as Protection, Healing, Divination, Love, Life, Death, and Seasonal Celebration.

-• Protection Rituals: Practitioners use Sacred Herbs and Amulets to ward off Negative Energies.
-For example, burning Sage or local Plants like Bush Tea is common to Cleanse spaces.
+Protection Rituals: Practitioners use Sacred Herbs and Amulets to ward off Negative Energies.
+Burning Sage or local Plants like Bush Tea is common to Cleanse spaces.

 Sacred Dates for Celebration